American Sign Language

 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor’s degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.

-For the latest information about required courses in the Sign Language Interpreting pathway, view the Associate Level Undergraduate Catalog.
+For information about required courses in the Sign Language Interpreting major, view the Bachelor’s Level Undergraduate Catalog.

 Areas A-E of the Core Curriculum (42) Area F: Courses Appropriate to the Pathway (18)